spruteanu/scrambler/docs/Design.md

  * Interface that matches either {@code property} and/or {@code data}.
- * The predicate is mostly used as a Map.key for data definitions, to match instance fields */ public interface ValuePredicate {
+ * The predicate is mostly used as a Map.key for data definitions, to match instance fields */ public interface DataPredicate {
     /**
-     * Match either property and/or data, used to identify if {@link Value} is applicable for provided arguments *
+     * Match either property and/or data, used to identify if {@link Data} is applicable for provided arguments *
      * @param property property name to be matched
      * @param data data to be matched